Cessna 172 Flying

 Holding Pattern Entries – Direct, Parallel, and Teardrop

-While there are a number of apps, calculators, and even a popular “thumb method,” pilots should be able to quickly calculate a holding pattern entry given the facts from ATC, without taking their hands and eyes off the controls and flight instruments.
-Direct entries (from area C) allow the pilot to simply begin the hold upon arriving at the fix.
+While there are a number of apps, calculators, and even a popular “thumb method,” pilots should be able to quickly calculate holding pattern entries given the facts from ATC.
+And do so without taking their hands and eyes off the controls and flight instruments.

 Teardrop entries (area B) have the pilot set a generally 30 degree offset after passing the fix, track outbound an appropriate length of time, then turn inbound to join the hold.